Minsk agreements: Evaluation

-A dispute emerged over the role of the Russian Federation, with the parties understanding Minsk as an agreement between Ukraine and Russia, but Russian officials claiming the role of mediator, insisted that Ukraine negotiate directly with representatives of the self-proclaimed separatist republics in parts of Donetsk and Luhansk.
-Ukrainian President Volodymyr Zelensky said he has "no intention of talking to terrorists".
+The role of the Russian Federation was disputed during the Minsk negotiations.
+All sides understood Minsk as an agreement between Ukraine and Russia, but Russian officials denied that its forces were directly involved, claimed it was only a mediator, and insisted that Ukraine negotiate directly with representatives of the self-proclaimed separatist republics in parts of Donetsk and Luhansk.
+Ukrainian president Volodymyr Zelensky said he has "no intention of talking to terrorists".
 The Russian side refused high-level talks, and the Kremlin endorsed an October 2021 Kommersant article by former Russian president Dmitri Medvedev entitled "Why It Is Senseless to Deal with the Current Ukrainian Leadership", which some have criticized.

 In November 2021, the Russian foreign ministry breached diplomatic protocol by releasing confidential correspondence with negotiators Germany and France.

-In January 2022, Oleksiy Danilov, the secretary of Ukraine's National Security and Defense Council, said that "The fulfillment of the Minsk agreement means the country’s destruction.
-When they were signed under the Russian gun barrel — and the German and the French watched — it was already clear for all rational people that it’s impossible to implement those documents."
+In January 2022, Oleksiy Danilov, the secretary of Ukraine's National Security and Defense Council, said that "The fulfillment of the Minsk agreement means the country's destruction.
+When they were signed under the Russian gun barrel — and the German and the French watched — it was already clear for all rational people that it's impossible to implement those documents."
 Oleksii Arestovych, a former member of the Trilateral Contact Group on Ukraine said in 2024 that Ukraine never planned to fulfill the terms of Minsk II accords.

-Angela Merkel said in 2022 that the agreement had been "an attempt to give Ukraine time"; Reuters reported that Ukraine used this time to strengthen its armed forces.
-In an interview to Semen Pegov in 2024, former head of DPR Alexander Borodai explained that, in military terms, the Russian intervention in Ukraine should have started already in 2014 but Russia was not ready for that in economic, military and propaganda sense, which is why Russia entered the Minsk Agreements with no intention of complying, but it gave it time to prepare the full-scale invasion.
+Angela Merkel said in 2022 that the Minsk Agreements had been "an attempt to give Ukraine time"; Reuters reported that Ukraine used this time to strengthen its armed forces.
+In a 2024 interview, former head of the Donetsk People's Republic, Alexander Borodai, said that Russia signed the Minsk Agreements with no intention of following them, but to gave it time to prepare the full-scale invasion.